corcasta/ros_periscope/README.md

 - **nodes/** This folder contains all nodes scripts.
 - **videos/**  This folder contains all videos for benchmark and testing.
 - **weights/** This folder contains the actual weights of all trained models.
+- `package.xml`, `setup.cfg` and `setup.py` are just configuration files require by ros.

 If you train a new model the **.pt** file should be placed mandatory in **weights/** and only there, the same for any video used as a benchmark but in that case in **videos/**.

-The second package, **periscope_msgs**, contains a custom interface for communicating the locations of marine boats..
+The second package, **periscope_msgs**, contains a custom interface for communicating the locations of marine boats.

 ## Requirements
 Make sure to have installed [ROS2 Humble](https://docs.ros.org/en/humble/Installation.html) on your system.